 Should I throw away my shoes?

-Clearly, if you are wearing through the sole of your shoe, it is time to toss those babies out.
-It does not mean that you cannot use them as garden shoes.
-Some trainers actually do very well as gardening shoes: The toe part might wear out but the rest of the shoe still has plenty of life left in it.
+In fact, some trainers actually do exceptionally well as gardening shoes.
+The toe part might wear out but the rest of the shoe still has plenty of life left in it.
 And they will definitely protect your feet from all those nasty little things that might try to bite.
 If your trainer is dirty, just hose it down and let the air dry naturally.

 How to maximize my shoe’s lifespan?

-The best way to have your shoes last for as long as possible is to rotate your shoes.
-This means that you should have a pair of shoes that you only use for certain activities.
-For example, if you run all the time, then buy a pair of running shoes and only use them for running.
-If these happen to be your favorite new shoes and you don’t mind having worn-out running shoes (or maybe even like the worn look) then make sure you only wear them for running and never adventure outside with them.
+Basically, the best way to have your running or walking shoes last for as long as possible is to rotate your shoes.
+That is to say, you should have a pair of running or walking shoes that you only use for certain activities.
+For instance, if you run all the time, then buy a pair of running shoes and only use them for running.

 Are walking and running shoes the same?